-(2) Assumes a total of 3,285,457 shares of our common stock and option, exchanged for shares of our common stock as described in "Description of the Partnership Agreement of Wheeler REIT, L.P.," are outstanding immediately following completion of the minimum offering.
+(2) Assumes a total of 3,285,457 shares of our common stock and 1,734,064 common units, which units may be redeemed for cash or, at our option, exchanged for shares of our common stock as described in "Description of the Partnership Agreement of Wheeler REIT, L.P.," are outstanding immediately following completion of the minimum offering.

 - (3) Assumes 4,285,457 shares of common stock are outstanding immediately following completion of the maximum offering.
 In addition, amounts for individuals assume that all common units held by the person are exchanged for shares of our common stock, and amounts for all directors, director nominees and executive officers as a group assume all common units held by them are exchanged for shares of our common stock in each case, regardless of when such common units are currently exchangeable.
-The total number of shares of our common stock outstanding used in calculating this percentage assumes that none of the common units held by other persons are exchanged for shares of our common stock. - (4) Assumes a total of 4,285,457 shares of our common stock and option, exchanged for shares of our common stock as described in "Description of the Partnership Agreement of Wheeler REIT, L.P.," are outstanding immediately following completion of the maximum offering. - (5) John P. Kirwin, Manager of Argosy Real Estate Partners VI, LLC, the general partner of Argosy Real Estate VI, L.P., controls the voting and dispositive power of the shares held by Argosy Real Estate VI, L.P.
+The total number of shares of our common stock outstanding used in calculating this percentage assumes that none of the common units held by other persons are exchanged for shares of our common stock. - (4) Assumes a total of 4,285,457 shares of our common stock and 1,734,064 common units, which units may be redeemed for cash or, at our option, exchanged for shares of our common stock as described in "Description of the Partnership Agreement of Wheeler REIT, L.P.," are outstanding immediately following completion of the maximum offering.